Photograph of Puma

 Torres del Paine Three spectacular isolated towers of granite rising to 2670 m (8760 ft) at the southern end of the Andes in the National Park named after them.

-Best Sites for Wildlife in Chile
+Best Sites for Birds and other wildlife in Chile

 Photograph of Andean Condor